policy/frameworks/cluster/backend/zeromq/main.zeek

 Cluster::Backend::ZeroMQ::log_immediate: bool &redef

-Configure ZeroMQ’s immedidate setting on PUSH sockets
+Configure ZeroMQ’s immediate setting on PUSH sockets

 Cluster::Backend::ZeroMQ::log_rcvbuf: int &redef